Ben Christo: Session and other work

 During lockdown 2020/21, Ben composed and performed parts for Lev Kerzhner and Noa Gruman's Together On Our Own, a remotely-recorded collaboration featuring members of Kamelot and Subway to Sally.
 He also appeared on Rob Lane's Straight to Video podcast, joining a roster of guests that includes members of Steel Panther, Slash and the Conspirators and The Alice Cooper Band.

 Spring 2021 saw Ben remix 'Tribe' for an EP by Caroline of Sunshine Blind, with Christo's version appearing alongside remixes by Mark Thwaite and Andee Blacksugar of KMFDM.

 In July 2021, Lord of the Lost's Judas was released, on which Ben contributed music, lyrics, guitars and vocals (Argent - composed lyrics and co-wrote music with Chris Harms and Jaani Peuhu) and Still Life to Die For (composed lyrics, vocal melody, sang all vocals and played lead guitar).
 The album reached no. 2 in the German mainstream chart.

 On January 18, 2022, it was announced that Ben would join Ricky Warwick (The Almighty, Black Star Riders, Thin Lizzy) on his upcoming solo tour of the UK and Ireland, as lead guitarist and backing vocalist, alongside Jack Taylor (Tax the Heat) and Richard Vernon (The Mission).

+In summer that year, IANAI's Sunir record was released, on which Ben sang backing vocals.
+The album also featured members of HIM and Massive Attack.

-In early 2022, Ben contributed to the Oceans album, by award-winning J-rock artist, Esprit D'Air.
+That year, Ben contributed to the Oceans album, by award-winning J-rock artist, Esprit D'Air.
 Ben wrote lyrics and vocal melodies and sang guest lead vocals on Dead Zone, which was released as a single on March 11 and publicly lauded by Cradle of Filth guitarist Richard Shaw.

+A further collaboration with Esprit D'Air followed in 2023: a cover of Iron Maiden's The Trooper, also featuring ex-Judas Priest vocalist Tim "Ripper" Owens.
+The track peaked at #1 in the iTunes UK Metal Charts.

+Mid 2023, Ben contributed a guitar solo to Khalil Turk & Friends' Don't Surrender, featuring Robin McAuley (Michael Schenker) and Rudy Sarzo (Quiet Riot, Ozzy Osbourne and Whitesnake).

+2024 saw the release of Ovdan by Tomorrow's Rains, on which Ben composed and recorded guitar parts onTurnaround (Gothic Rock Version), featuring John Denner of Mercyful Fate / King Diamond.
+The album also featured cameos by Xmal Deutschland and Mayhem.

+For Christmas 2024, Ricky Warwick released All I Want for Christmas...
+Is Christmas!, featuring Def Leppard frontman Joe Elliot and The Cult's guitarist, Billy Duffy.
+Having toured extensively with Warwick, Christo appeared in the official video as lead guitarist and backing vocalist.

+Warwick's fourth full-length solo album, Blood Ties, followed in March 2025, and featured a co-write (Crocodile Tears), lead guitar and backing vocal duties (Crocodile Tears, Rise and Grind, Wishing Your Life Away) from Christo.
+The record was produced by Keith Nelson (Buckcherry) and featured cameos from Billy Duffy, Charlie Starr and Lita Ford and reached number 25 in the mainstream UK album charts.